ChameleonCloud/magpub/README.md

 often misclassify or omit publication type, so the reviewer determines the correct type rather than trusting the imported metadata.

-The main categories are:
+The main categories we use are:

 - **Conference paper** — includes workshop papers and short papers
 - **Journal article**
 - **Thesis/dissertation** — PhD and MS theses
 - **Self-published** — publications with no formal publication venue.
 Typically these are papers found on open-access aggregators like arXiv, as well as white papers produced by organizations and technical reports
 - **Other** — patents, presentations, software, books, posters, etc.

-`magpub` includes automated type inference from BibTeX entry types and keyword heuristics (see `magpub.utils.get_pub_type`), but the automated classification is a starting point — the reviewer makes the final call.

 ---